 - excessive nosebleeds

-- stop or reduce smoking
+- stop or reduce smoking if you smoke

 - arrange for someone to drive you home after your procedure